sabre-io/sabre.io/source/dav/clients/ical.md

 Since SabreDAV 1.5 we always send along the DAV: header for every PROPFIND responses.

+#### No percetage sign in usernames allowed

+At least in OS X 10.11, iCal does not allow a `%` in usernames.
+Attempting this will cause iCal to simply not send any username or password and fail with an error.

 ### Random samples of HTTP requests iCal generates.

 #### Creating a subscription in 10.7